 15 Crazy Super Bowl Betting Trends

-The only three teams to win a Super Bowl in the last 16 years without wearing their white jerseys were the Green Bay Packers in Super Bowl 45, Philadelphia Eagles in Super Bowl 52, and Kansas City Chiefs in Super Bowl 54.
+The only three teams to win a Super Bowl in the last 17 years without wearing their white jerseys were the:

-As the home team this year – the NFL rotates home and away between the AFC and NFC each season – the Tampa Bay Buccaneers got to choose which color jersey they wear.
-They announced on Wednesday night (January 27) that they will wear their white jerseys, getting on the right side of this trend.
+As the home team this year – the NFL rotates home and away between the AFC and NFC each season – the Cincinnati Bengals got to choose which color jersey they wear.
+They announced on Wednesday morning (February 2) that they will wear their black jerseys, putting them on the wrong side of this trend.

 *The New England Patriots and Philadelphia Eagles had identical 13-3 records when they met in Super Bowl 52; this is why there is a missing win/loss.

 Favorites absolutely dominated the early Super Bowls, as only three underdogs won in the first 14 years.
-Entering Super Bowl 55, favorites are 36-18 in the big game.
+Entering Super Bowl 56, favorites are 36-19 in the championship game.

 This trend has recently reversed, though …

 4) Underdogs Have the Edge in Recent Super Bowls